LucyImo/MTN-SERVICE-ANALYSIS/README.md

  This is a comma-separated value (CSV) file.

  ### OBSERVATIONS DURING DATA CLEANING AND PREPARATION
- - Out of 974 Reasons for Churn, 690 rows were null, and From the investigation, the customers in those rows were still active.
+ - Null values in the data were checked to ensure the dataset is okay for analysis.
+Out of 974 Reasons for Churn, 690 rows were null, and from the investigation, the customers in those rows were still active.
-- All null values in Reason for churn status was replaced with "Still Active"
+- All null values in the Reason for churn status were replaced with "Active"
+- Splitting the column "Date of Purchase" to "Day of Purchase" and "Month of Purchase".

+ ###